hqywork/EntityFramework.wiki.Chinesize/Roadmap.md

  * **NoTracking** queries enables quicker query execution when the context does not need to monitor for changes to the entity instances (i.e. the results are read-only).
  * **Eager loading** provides the `Include` and `ThenInclude` methods to identify related data that should also be fetched when querying.
  * **Async query** can free up the current thread to process other requests while the database processes the query.
- * **Translation of common BCL functions** enables these functions to be translated into database specific query language (i.e. SQL) when they are used in LINQ.
  * **Raw SQL queries** provides the `DbSet.FromSql` method to use raw SQL queries to fetch data.
 These queries can also be composed on using LINQ.

 * Database schema management
  * **Database creation/deletion APIs** are mostly designed for testing where you want to quickly create/delete the database without using migrations.
- * **Database error page** is a piece of middleware for ASP.NET 5 that provides additional help for database related exceptions.
  * **Relational database migrations** allow a relational database schema to evolve overtime as your model changes.
+ * **Reverse engineer from database** scaffolds an EF model based on an existing relational database schema.

 * Database providers
  * **EntityFramework.SqlServer** connects to Microsoft SQL Server 2008 onwards.
  * **EntityFramework.Sqlite** connects to a SQLite 3 database.
  * **EntityFramework.InMemory** is designed to easily enable testing without connecting to a real database.
+ * **Postgres** support is being developed by [Npgsql](https://github.com/npgsql/npgsql)
+ * **SQL Compact** support is being developed by [ErikEJ](https://github.com/ErikEJ/EntityFramework7.SqlServerCompact)

 * Platforms
  * **Full .NET** includes Console, WPF, WinForms, ASP.NET 4, etc.
- * **ASP.NET 5** targeting both Full.NET and .NET Core.
+ * **.NET Core (including ASP.NET Core)** targeting both Full.NET and .NET Core on Windows, OSX, and Linux.
  * **Universal Windows Platform (UWP)** applications can make use of the SQLite provider to access local data

 #### In Progress

-The following features are currently being implemented.
-Some scenarios may work, but there are significant limitations as the work is incomplete.

-* Modeling
- * **Data annotations** are attributes that can be added to your entity classes/properties and will influence the EF model (i.e. adding [Required] will let EF know that a property is required).
- * **TPH inheritance pattern** allows entities in an inheritance hierarchy to be saved to a single table using a discriminator column to identify they entity type for a given record in the database.
+As we wrap up the 1.0.0 release, we are focused on the following areas:

-* Cross-cutting quality
+ * **Bug fixing** to improvement the overall quality and reliability.
+ * **LINQ provider improvements** to increase the number of LINQ queries that can successfully execute, and increase the parts of the query that can be translated to execute in the database.
+ * **Performance improvements** to address the identified bottlenecks.
  * **Documentation** is being developed in the [EntityFramework.Docs](https://github.com/aspnet/EntityFramework.Docs) repository.
  * **IntelliSense documentation** allow contextual help within Visual Studio when using the EF APIs.
- * **API reviews** involve us going over each API to ensure we have a clean and consistent API surface.

-* Performance
- * **Additional coverage** is being added to our benchmark suite.
- * **Performance improvements** to address the identified bottlenecks are ongoing.

-* Query
- * **Navigation property translation** allows dotting thru navigation properties in LINQ (e.g. `Products.Where(p => p.Category.Name == "Food")`)

-* **Reverse engineer from database** scaffolds an EF model based on an existing relational database schema.

-* Platforms
- * **Mac and Linux** currently work for EF Core but we are improving stability.

-* Data Stores
- * **Postgres** support is being developed by [Npgsql](https://github.com/npgsql/npgsql)
- * **SQL Compact** support is being developed by [ErikEJ](https://github.com/ErikEJ/EntityFramework7.SqlServerCompact)

-#### Scheduled for 1.0.0

-The following features are on our list to be implemented prior to the 1.0.0 release, but are not currently being actively worked on.

-* **Design time context discovery/loading** allows tooling (such as migrations) to correctly locate your context type and instantiate it to create the model and identify the database it connects to.
-* **Deployment** provides better support for deploying database changes as part of your general application deployment.
-* **Cascade delete** enables automatic deletion of child records when the parent is deleted.
-* **Logging** for the initial release will be simplistic and conform to the suggested guidelines for ASP.NET 5.
-We will improve our logging story in subsequent updates.

 ### Backlog Features

+This is by no means an exhaustive list, but calls out some of the important features that are not yet implemented in EF Core.

 #### Critical O/RM features

 The things we think we need before we say EF Core is the recommended version of EF.
-Until we implement these features EF Core will be a valid option for many applications, especially on platforms such as UWP where EF6.x does not work, but for many applications the lack of these features will make EF6.x a better option.
+Until we implement these features EF Core will be a valid option for many applications, especially on platforms such as UWP and .NET Core where EF6.x does not work, but for many applications the lack of these features will make EF6.x a better option.

 * Query
- * Explicit Loading
- * Sub queries
- * Group by translation to SQL
+ * **Improved translation** will enable more queries to successfully execute, with more logic being evaluated in the database (rather than in-memory).
+  * **GroupBy translation** will move transaltion of the LINQ GroupBy operator to the database, rather than in-memory.
+ * **Lazy loading** enables navigation properties to be automatically populated from the database when they are accessed.
+ * **Explicit Loading** allows you to trigger population of a navigation property on an entity that was previously loaded from the database.

-* Logging
+* Database schema management
- * Great logging story (polish/consistency etc.)
-* Logging++ (structured logging for Glimpse etc.)

-* Update model from database
+ * **Update model from database** allows a model that was previously reverse engineered from the database to be refreshed with changes made to the schema.

 * Modelling
- * Complex/value types
+ * **Complex/value types** are types that do not have a primary key and are used to represent a set of properties on an entity type.

 * Change Tracking
- * Missing APIs from EF6.x (`Reload`, `GetModifiedProperties`, etc.)
+ * **Missing EntityEntry APIs from EF6.x** such as `Reload`, `GetModifiedProperties`, `GetDatabaseValues` etc.
- * Entry methods for relationships
- * Entry methods for database values

 * Relational specific
- * Sproc-based CUD
- * Connection resiliency
+ * **Stored procedure mapping** allows EF to use stored procedures to persist changes to the database (`FromSql` already provides good support for using a stored procedure to query).
+ * **Connection resiliency** automatically retries failed database commands.
+This is especially useful when connection to SQL Azure, where transient failures are common.

 #### High priority features

 There are many features on our backlog and this is by no means an exhaustive list.
 These features are high priority but we think EF Core would be a compelling release for the vast majority of applications without them

 * Modelling
- * Shadow state entities
- * Mapping to methods, alternate property patterns, property bags, immutable objects, etc.
+ * **More flexible property mapping**, such as constructor parameters, get/set methods, property bags, etc.
- * Visualize a model
- * Composable functions support
- * Custom conventions
- * Entity/Table splitting
+ * **Visualizing a model** to see a graphical representation of the code-based model.
- * Simple type conversions (i.e. string => xml)
+ * **Simple type conversions** such as string => xml.
- * many:many relationships without join entity

-* Change Tracking
- * Notification change tracking
+ * **Many-to-many relationships** without join entity.
+You can already [model a many-to-many relationship with a join entity](https://docs.efproject.net/en/latest/modeling/relationships.html#many-to-many).
+ * **Alternate inheritance mapping patterns** for relational databases, such as table per type (TPT) and table per concrete type TPC.

 * CRUD
- * Seed data
- * Lazy loading (feedback based)
+ * **Seed data** allows a set of data to be easliy upserted.
- * Simple ETag-style concurrency token support
+ * **ETag-style concurrency token support**
- * Eager loading improvements, e.g. rule-based, aggregate-based, filtered, for derived classes, etc.
- * Simple interception mechanisms for query and updates
+ * **Eager loading rules** allow a default set of related data to always be retrieved when an entity is queried.
+ * **Filtered loading** allows a subset of related entities to be loaded.
+ * **Simple command interception** provides an easy way to read/write commands before/after they are sent to the database.

 * Providers
- * ATS
+ * **Azure Table Storage**
- * Redis
+ * **Redis**
- * Other non-relational databases
+ * **Other non-relational databases**

-* Migrations
- * CLI (non-DNX projects)

-* Provider specified in config file